Germany: Inmates fined over prison potato mash fight

-BERLIN (AP) — Two female inmates at a German prison have been served a hefty fine for a brawl that began with a food fight.
+BERLIN — Two female inmates at a German prison have been served a hefty fine for a brawl that began with a food fight.

 German news agency dpa reported Wednesday that the cellmates at a prison in Augsburg began throwing potato mash at each other following a disagreement.
 Then one woman threw her entire plate at the other, who responded in kind.